-transfers of either tangible or intangible property if it provides a more reliable result than the enumerated methods under the best method rule of Treas.
+Split Method.
+Under Treas.
+Reg. § 1.482-4, the arm's length amount for controlled transfers of intangible property may be determined using the Comparable Uncontrolled Transaction (CUT) Method, the CPM, or the Profit Split Method.
+An "Unspecified Method" may be used for transfers of either tangible or intangible property if it provides a more reliable result than the enumerated methods under the best method rule of Treas.
 Reg. § 1.482-1(c).

 For transfers involving the provision of services, Treas.
-Reg. § 1.482-2(b) provided that services performed for the benefit of another member of a controlled group should bear an arm's length charge, either deemed to be equal to the cost of providing the services or an amount that would have been charged between independent parties.
-Generally effective beginning in 2007, Temp.
-Reg. § 1.482-9T provides that the arm's length charge for controlled services transactions may be determined under the Services Cost Method, the Comparable Uncontrolled Services Price (CUSP) Method, the Gross Services Margin Method, the Cost of Services Plus Method, the CPM, the Profit Split Method, or an Unspecified Method.
-In addition, Treas.
-Reg. § 1.482-2(a) provides rules concerning the proper treatment of loans or advances.
+Reg. § 1.482-9(a) provides that the arm's length amount charged must be determined under one of six specified methods or an unspecified method.
+The six specified methods are the Services Cost Method, the Comparable Uncontrolled Services Price (CUSP) Method, the Gross Services Margin Method, the Cost of Services Plus Method, the CPM, and the Profit Split Method.
+Treasury Reg. § 1.482-2(a) provides rules concerning the proper treatment of loans or advances.

 On January 5, 2009, the IRS issued new temporary regulations, Treas.
 Reg. § 1.482-7T, which provide rules for qualified cost sharing arrangements under which the parties agree to share the costs of developing intangibles in proportion to their shares of reasonably anticipated benefits.
 APAs involving cost sharing arrangements generally address both the method of allocating costs among the parties as well as determining the appropriate amount of the payment for "platform contribution transactions" (PCTs) due for the transfer of pre-existing intangibles, and the commitment of services with embedded intangibles, among the controlled participants (known as "buy ins" in the previous cost-sharing regulations).
-In 2009, the APA Program completed its recommendations on three or fewer bilateral cost sharing/PCT cases and sent those on to Competent Authority.
-In addition, the APA Program is currently working on nearly ten cases involving cost-sharing/PCTs, split almost evenly between bilateral and unilateral.
+As in 2009, in 2010 the APA Program completed its recommendations on three or fewer bilateral cost sharing/PCT cases and sent those on to the USCA.
+In addition, the APA Program is currently working on roughly 10 cases involving cost-sharing/PCTs, split almost evenly between bilateral and unilateral.
 The PCT cases include both initial and subsequent buy-in/buy-out transactions.
 The methods used in the completed and pending PCT cases include valuations based on the income method, including cases involving a split of the discounted present value of platform contributions made by two or more parties, and other types of analyses.

 In reviewing the TPMs applicable to transfers of tangible and intangible property reflected in Table 19, the majority of the APAs followed the specified methods.
 However, several points should be made.
-The section 482 regulations note that for transfers of tangible property, the CUP Method will generally be the most direct and reliable measure of an arm's length price for the controlled transaction if sufficiently reliable comparable transactions can be identified.
+The section 482 regulations note that for transfers of tangible property, the CUP Method will generally be the most direct and reliable measure of an arm's length price for the controlled transaction if an uncontrolled transaction has no differences with the controlled transaction that would affect the price, or if there are only minor differences that have a definite and reasonably ascertainable effect on price and for which appropriate adjustments are made.
 Treas.
 Reg. § 1.482-3(b)(2)(ii)(A).
-As in earlier years, it was the experience of the APA Program in 2009, that in the cases that came into the APA Program, sufficiently reliable CUP transactions were difficult to find.
+As in earlier years, it was the experience of the APA Program in 2010 that CUP transactions meeting these criteria were difficult to find.